Stickerifier/Stickerify/README.md

 Based on what you send, [Stickerify](https://t.me/StickerifyImageBot) will answer the following:

-* the converted media, if you sent a supported file (images, gifs, videos, and existing Telegram stickers are supported) that needed conversion
+* the converted media, if you sent a supported file (images, GIFs, videos, and existing Telegram stickers are supported) that needed conversion
 * no file, if you sent a media already suiting Telegram's requirements
 * an error message, if you sent either an unsupported or a corrupted file